eMushrif/doxygen-demo/readme.md

  -# Go to Run tab and click "Run doxygen"

  Normally, you wouldn't have to manipulate Doxygen configurations or learn about them.
 But as a developer, you would need to learn the right syntax that would make your code comments syntax understandable for Doxygen and enables it to generate documentation.

+ On this webpage, documentation extracted from code files will show up under "Modules" section, while documentation extracted from markdown (.md) files will show up as a section on its own (e.g. @ref md_doc_vehicle_monitor)

 ## Documenting the code